devmc-ee/booking-summary-reactjs/README.md

 # BookingSummary component
 This React component is a part of the [booking form app](https://github.com/devmc-ee/devmcee-booking).
-It is final step of the booking process where customer overviews his order, add some comments and submits the booking request.
+It is the final step of the booking process where customer overviews his order, add some comments and submits the booking request.